Dam: Spillways

 A spillway is a section of a dam designed to pass water from the upstream side of a dam to the downstream side.
 Many spillways have floodgates designed to control the flow through the spillway.
 There are several types of spillway.
 A "service spillway" or "primary spillway" passes normal flow.
 An "auxiliary spillway" releases flow in excess of the capacity of the service spillway.
 An "emergency spillway" is designed for extreme conditions, such as a serious malfunction of the service spillway.
 A "fuse plug spillway" is a low embankment designed to be overtopped and washed away in the event of a large flood.
 The elements of a fuse plug are independent free-standing blocks, set side by side which work without any remote control.
 They allow increasing the normal pool of the dam without compromising the security of the dam because they are designed to be gradually evacuated for exceptional events.
 They work as fixed weirs at times by allowing overflow in common floods.

 A spillway can be gradually eroded by water flow, including cavitation or turbulence of the water flowing over the spillway, leading to its failure.
 It was the inadequate design of the spillway and installation of fish screens that led to the 1889 over-topping of the South Fork Dam in Johnstown, Pennsylvania, resulting in the Johnstown Flood (the "great flood of 1889").

 Erosion rates are often monitored, and the risk is ordinarily minimized, by shaping the downstream face of the spillway into a curve that minimizes turbulent flow, such as an ogee curve.

-Dam creation
+Creation

 Common purposes

 Some of these purposes are conflicting, and the dam operator needs to make dynamic tradeoffs.
 For example, power generation and water supply would keep the reservoir high, whereas flood prevention would keep it low.
 Many dams in areas where precipitation fluctuates in an annual cycle will also see the reservoir fluctuate annually in an attempt to balance these different purposes.
 Dam management becomes a complex exercise amongst competing stakeholders.